 If you don’t have a comms strategy in place, here are 3 reasons why you should.

 1 – Your comms activities will support your business objectives

 Different comms channels will have different performance goals during different phases of your company’s development.
 Ads may be structured to raise brand awareness one year, promote new product lines the next.
-Your website may evolve from lead magnet to online resource archive as your customer base matures.
+Your website may evolve from a lead magnet to an online resource archive as your customer base matures.

 The growth phase can be a dangerous time for comms professionals, where the tendency is to become reactive and only focus on your own tasks.
 The work gets done, but the synergies between activities can slip.
-A big picture view of all the moving parts is essential if you want your comms to keep delivering value.
+A big-picture view of all the moving parts is essential if you want your comms to keep delivering value.

 An overall comms goal aligned with short-term and long-term business objectives gives each member of your team clear landmarks to follow when planning their own activities.
 The result will be individually-set sub-goals that compound the value they deliver to your overall objectives.